ElDewrito/AusarDocs/FileFormats/Module.md

 4. If you need the file's name, retrieve it by reading the ASCII string at the file's `nameOffset` in the filename data.
 5. If the file's `totalUncompressedSize` is 0, then it is empty.
 Stop.
 6. Compute the offset of the first block in the file as `firstBlockOffset = dataOffset + file.dataOffset`).
-7. Check the file's `blockCount`.
+7. Check the file's `HasBlocks` flag.
-  * If it's 0, then define a block using the file's `totalCompressedSize` and `totalUncompressedSize`.
+  * If 0, then define a block using the relevant fields in the file struct.
+Make sure to check the `Compressed` flag!
-  * Otherwise, get its blocks out of the block list using the file's `firstBlockIndex` and `blockCount`.
+  * If 1, then get its blocks out of the block list using the file's `firstBlockIndex` and `blockCount`.
 8. For each block, seek to the offset `firstBlockOffset + block.compressedOffset` in the module file.
 Read `block.compressedSize` bytes.
   * If `block.compressed` is `true`, uncompress them using zlib.
 9. Copy each uncompressed block to the output buffer using the block's `uncompressedOffset` and `uncompressedSize`.